 - Smoking.
-Cigarette smoking damages the walls of your blood vessels, making them likely to accumulate fatty deposits.
-Smoking may also lower your level of HDL, or "good," cholesterol.
+Cigarette smoking may lower your level of HDL, the "good," cholesterol.

-High cholesterol can cause atherosclerosis, a dangerous accumulation of cholesterol and other deposits on the walls of your arteries.
+High cholesterol can cause a dangerous accumulation of cholesterol and other deposits on the walls of your arteries (atherosclerosis).
 These deposits (plaques) can reduce blood flow through your arteries, which can cause complications, such as:

 - Chest pain.
-If the arteries that supply your heart with blood (coronary arteries) are affected, you may have chest pain (angina) and other symptoms of coronary artery disease.
+If the arteries that supply your heart with blood (coronary arteries) are affected, you might have chest pain (angina) and other symptoms of coronary artery disease.

 - Stroke.
-Similar to a heart attack, if blood flow to part of your brain is blocked by a blood clot, a stroke occurs.
+Similar to a heart attack, a stroke occurs when a blood clot blocks blood flow to part of your brain.

 The same heart-healthy lifestyle changes that can lower your cholesterol can help prevent you from having high cholesterol in the first place.
 To help prevent high cholesterol, you can:

-- Eat a low-salt diet that includes many fruits, vegetables and whole grains
+- Eat a low-salt diet that emphasizes fruits, vegetables and whole grains

 - Limit the amount of animal fats and use good fats in moderation